X1NCO/TG_MUSICDL_BOT/README.md

-log - to get the rescent errors status - to get status of server.. users - to get list of my users and ids. broadcast - to broadcast a message to all Eva Maria users
+log - to get the rescent errors status - to get status of server.. users - to get list of my users and ids. broadcast - to broadcast a message to all users
 ```

 ## TELAGRAM SUPPORT